bradeneast/bradeneast.com/src/code/Flintstone-App/body.md

 <video loop autoplay muted playsinline src="/_assets/images/flintstone/data-fields.mp4"></video>

 The interface is modeled after a text-editor, where the majority of real-estate is reserved for the long form text.
-Data auto-completion (sometimes called &ldquo;Intellisense&rdquo;) was one feature I was excited to integrate.
+Data auto-completion (sometimes called &ldquo;intellisense&rdquo;) was one feature I was excited to integrate.

 <video loop autoplay muted playsinline src="/_assets/images/flintstone/document-editor.mp4"></video>